Kometa-Team/Community-Configs/0x5f3/MOVIES.md

   - Top Rated in Naval
   - Top Rated in Ninjas
   - Top Rated in Novel
+  - Top Rated in Nunsploitation
   - Top Rated in Occult
   - Top Rated in Outerspace
   - Top Rated in Outlaw
   - Top Rated in Pandemic
   - Top Rated in Paranormal
+  - Top Rated in Parody
   - Top Rated in Period Drama
   - Top Rated in Petrolhead
   - Top Rated in Philosophical